ConnorBryan/Akartha/The Story So Far.md

 6. Meet Streth at the cave.
 7. Went wrong direction: north-west.
 8. Fought the eagle in the clearing.
 Camped.
 9. Conquered the Southwestern Cave.
-[Found Glow boomerang, Claw ring]
+[Found Glow boomerang, Glow Claw ring, Glow Dagger]
 10. Saw tables and two entrance cave.
 11. Streth was dead.
 Guard approached you when you entered the town.
 Told them to go to the seedy area of town in the cul de sac.
 12. Magically heavy latch was heavy.